IBMS - Independent Breeding and Marketing Service, came into existence as as a company in 2004.

 In 1986, Dick took a position as livestock manager at ICM’s, Peecelba feedlot, wanting to get more experience in feeding and marketing cattle.
 He was responsible for all cattle arriving and exiting the feedlot for a diverse range of domestic and export markets.
 At least twice a week he went to the abattoirs to inspect carcases of cattle being marketed.
 During his 11 years at ICM in excess of 400,000 head went through the feedlot.
-ICM were involved in conducting a large number of Ausmeat and breed society feedback trials while Dick was Livestock Manager.
+ICM was involved in conducting a large number of Ausmeat and breed society feedback trials while Dick was Livestock Manager.

-Dick joined Elders in 1996 as Valued Based Marketing Manager.
-His role was to assist clients adding value to their cattle through their Charlton and Killara feedlots.
+Dick joined Elders in 1996 as a Valued Based Marketing Manager.
+His role was to assist clients in adding value to their cattle through their Charlton and Killara feedlots.
 Dick, through Elders Breeding Services, then started working with Elders Seedstock clients, with the view of breeding better genetics suitable for a range of markets they were servicing.

-In 2004, Dick, along with his wife Michele set up his own business continue on where he left off with Elders.
+In 2004, Dick, along with his wife Michele set up his own business continue where he left off with Elders.

 - Evaluating commercial and seedstock herds as to what genetics would improve their programme.

 - Assisting in the organising of bull and female sales, including buyer support and advice.